RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-types-and-fields.md

     "2-5": "✅",
     "2-6": "❌",
     "3-0": "`CANCELLATION`",
     "3-1": "A subscription or non-renewing purchase has been cancelled or refunded.
 Note that in the event of refunds, a subscription's auto-renewal setting may still be active.
-See [cancellation reasons](https://www.revenuecat.com/docs/event-types-and-fields#cancellation-and-expiration-reasons) for more details.", "3-2": "✅",
+See [cancellation reasons](https://www.revenuecat.com/docs/event-types-and-fields#cancellation-and-expiration-reasons) for more details.
+Note that, for the case of subscription refunds, this event is only fired if the latest subscription period of a subscription is refunded, refunds for earlier subscription periods do not trigger this event.", "3-2": "✅",
     "3-3": "✅",
     "3-4": "✅",